pay-theory/payment-components/README.md

 <script src="https://test.sdk.paytheorystudy.com"></script>
 ```

-either way the SDK will be exposed as
+Either way the SDK will be exposed as

 ```javascript
 window.paytheory